What is STEAM? What does it mean to be a STEAM Magnet School?

 9. Creation of a Final Deliverable, which is a project that encompasses the knowledge they have learned through the unit.

-10. Presentation of a final project to the public – at one of our three Ignite Nights – where parents and community members are encouraged to review and provide valuable feedback to students.
+10. Presentation of a final project to the public or peers – at one of our Ignite Events or to another classroom – where parents and community members are encouraged to review and provide valuable feedback to students.

 With a solid implementation, PBL creates life-long learners who never stop questioning the world around them.
 This reinforces valuable skills of critical thinking, problem-solving, collaboration, communication, and creativity. exploration with trial and error, teamwork skills, and presentation skills.